Passive verification protocol for thermal graph states: Passive verification protocol

 with probability at least $1-\delta$.
 Here, $\lceil\cdot\rceil$ is the ceiling function.
 Particularly, in the limit of large $N$, the inequality $\langle G|\rho_T|G\rangle\ge F_{\rm est}$ holds with unit probability. \end{theorem} The proof is given in Appendix A. Theorem~\ref{theorem1} implies that the more the number $n$ of qubits increases, the more the precision of our protocol improves.
 In other words, our protocol is efficient for any temperature $T$.
+Although Theorem~\ref{theorem1} is shown for only even $n$, our protocol can be applied when $n$ is odd by simply replacing the ideal state $|G\rangle$ with another graph state $|G\rangle|+\rangle$.
+By adding $|+\rangle$, we can always make the number of vertices even.

 In step 2, we choose $S_{1^k0^k}$ among $2^n$ kinds of $S_{\bf\ell}$.
 This choice is optimal in the sense that it maximally improves the dependence on $T$ of the upper bound in Eq.~(\ref{theorem1eq}).
 More formally, we show the following theorem: \begin{theorem} Let ${\rm wt}({\bf\ell})\equiv\sum_{i=1}^n\ell_i$ be the Hamming weight for any ${\bf \ell}\in\{0,1\}^n$.
 Suppose that we replace $S_{1^k0^k}$ with any $S_{\bf\ell}$ in step 2.
 In the limit of large $N$, the upper bound in Eq.~(\ref{theorem1eq}) is